-Mr Tan joined the Board in May 2017 as an Independent and Non-Executive Director.
+Mr Tan Soo Nan joined the Board in May 2017 as an Independent and Non-Executive Director.
 He is the Lead Independent Director and the Chairman of the Audit Committee, and also a member of the Nominating Committee and the Remuneration Committee.

-Mr Tan currently also serves on the Boards of public listed and private companies including Raffles Medical Group Ltd, Raffles Health Insurance Pte Ltd, ICE Futures Singapore Pte Ltd, ICE Clear Singapore Pte Ltd and ICE Singapore Holdings Pte Ltd.
+Mr Tan Soo Nan currently also serves on the Boards of public listed and private companies including Raffles Medical Group Ltd and Raffles Health Insurance Pte Ltd as a Non-executive and Non-Independent Director, ICE Futures Singapore Pte Ltd, ICE Clear Singapore Pte Ltd and ICE Singapore Holdings Pte Ltd.

-Mr Tan is active in social causes and serves as a Director in Temasek Foundation Limited, TF IPC Ltd and Woh Hup Trust.
+Mr Tan is active in social causes and serves as a Director in Temasek Foundation Limited, TT Foundation Advisors Singapore Ltd., TF IPC Ltd and Woh Hup Trust.
 Mr Tan is also a member of the Ministry of Transport's Public Transport Council.